Operational systems that fit the brand and actually get used.

 Operations run on clean, structured data.
 A brand that hasn't got its product data, stock position, and range plan structured is a brand flying blind, no matter how sophisticated the layer on top looks.
 Everything is downstream of data.

-This is the AI conversation that matters.
 AI is only as useful as the data it has access to.
 Point it at 20 versions of the truth and it will give you 20 confident answers that don't agree.
 Point it at a clean foundation and it becomes the multiplier most brands are hoping for.

 Master Data Strategy is the work of getting operational data into a single source of truth: product, supplier, customer, stock.
 We design the data architecture first, then build the platform that supports it.
 The architecture determines what's possible later, including everything you'll want to do with AI.